tytydraco/yessleep/out/Where_the_Bad_Cops_Go_Part_1.md

 All the while, the New Year’s Eve celebrations were going strong.
-Rockets and lantern lighting up the sky to distant cheers.
-Warmth was returning to my hands and feet.
-I was starting to understand.
+Rockets and lanterns lighting up the sky to distant cheers.
+Warmth returned to my hands and feet.
+I was beginning to understand.
 When they said the town of Tomskog was unlike anything else, this was what they were talking about.
-It wasn’t just some hick town in the middle of nowhere, it was a place where the rules are different.
+It wasn’t just some hick town in the middle of nowhere, it was a place where the rules were different.

 And where rules are different, laws had to be different.
 This wasn’t just the place where the bad cops go – we were a necessary evil.